CodeMan99/blitzbot/README.md

 Installation Setup
 ------------------

-Running your own instance probably isn't nessary unless you are forking this project.
+Running your own instance probably isn't necessary unless you are forking this project.
 The setup is pretty easy however.

  1. Install [node.js](https://nodejs.org).